TokenKim92/AppTemplate.lib/README.md

-# AppTemplate
+# AppTemplate.lib

-Project to make Windows Desktop Application easier to use
+library to make Windows Desktop Application easier by using Direct2D Rendering